odomanov/ttsemantics/Agda/MontagueTT/Readme.md

   This presentation allows to define coercion.
 * `MontagueTT2` — Two levels of syntax.
 This makes syntactically correct but semantically wrong sentences possible.
+* `MontagueTTcontinuation` — Simple grammar with continuations; using Agda's Continuation monad.